-- 1. Principals seeking a tax deduction of more than \$50,000 or making more than \$250,000 per year - 2.
-Highly profitable companies of all types and sizes - 3.
+- 1. Partners or owners who desire to contribute more than \$50,000 a year to their retirement accounts - 2.
+Consistently profitable companies of all types and sizes - 3.
 Successful family businesses and closely held businesses - 4.
 CPA and law firms, medical groups and professional firms - 5.
 Older owners who need to accelerate retirement savings during a relatively short time